SachinMondal/SocialMedia-Backend/README.md

 Welcome to the backend documentation of Project Name!
 This document provides comprehensive information on how to set up, use, and extend the backend functionality.
 # Hosted - Link : https://socialmedia-7p99.onrender.com
+use this Hosted Link in your PostMan to check the different Routes output